Paradox-No-it-s-not/arrowflight/README.md

 python3 -m pip install -e .
 ```

-After installation the `arrowflight` command will be available in the active environment's `bin/` directory.
-Verify with:
+After installation the commands `arrowflight`, `calc_profile_results` and  `plot_profile_results` will be available in the active environment's `bin/` directory.
+Verify i.e. with:

 ```bash
 which arrowflight
 ```

-You can also run the module without installing:
+You can also run the module without installing, i.e.. :

 ```bash
 python3 -m arrowflight.flight 60 5 default --no-plot